Conversations For Transformation

 "Being out there with what I am dealing with" as distinct from "being in here trying to deal with what is out there" is the kind of distinction, the kind of plain perspective which, after I get it, after I get the profound simplicity of it and am rocked by it and am empowered by it, makes me wonder "Why didn't I think of that?".

-"To weaken the distortions to my perception from my ideas, beliefs, social and cultural embedded-ness, and taken for granted assumptions relative to what I am dealing with" conveys, in a sentence, the complete manifesto for living life transformed.
+"To weaken the distortions to my perception from my ideas, beliefs, social and cultural embedded-ness, and taken for granted assumptions relative to what I am dealing with" conveys, in a sentence, the complete memorandum for living life transformed.

 As for putting "what I think I know" as a "light on what I am dealing with" rather than putting "what I think I know" as a "lens between me and what I am dealing with", this is arguably your pièce de résistance.
 This is the magic of language ie this is the magic of your languaging.
 This distinction isn't found in the dictionary or in a textbook.
 It can't be located by dissecting the human brain.
-This powerful distinction comes forth ie the fish walks up on the land bringing forth elephants and eagles like a possibility, simply because you speak it.
+This powerful distinction comes forth ie the fish walks up on the land bringing with it elephants and eagles like a possibility, simply because you speak it.

 The Last Question